We are pleased to announce that we’ve now set our targets for greenhouse gas reduction, using the Science Based Targets initiative (SBTi) framework.

 However, travel is integral to the medical communications industry.
 We work on global brands, with clients and thought leaders located around the world, and driven by activities at international medical conferences and other live events.
 It’s going to be tough to make meaningful changes.
 However, there are things we can do to reduce our travel, and the impact of our travel, as much as possible – for example:

-Follow us on our journey as we share our achievements, including tips and tricks we have implemented along the way!
+Read the press release here and don't forget to follow us on our journey as we share our achievements, including tips and tricks we have implemented along the way!

 5–6 Underhill Street